Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Q: Do the mirrors cause ghost imaging in the optical path?

 A: No!
-All the mirror optics we make are technical front surface mirrors, or first surface mirrors, as they are also called.
-So, the reflecting coating is on the front side of a flat glass substrate.
-Contrary to usual backside-coated mirrors, the reflected image or light beam does not pass through a glass twice to be reflected.
-Ghost images that occur due to the secondary reflection from the surface of a backside-coated mirror do not exist when you use our high-quality front-coated mirror series.
+All mirror optics manufactured by us are technical front surface mirrors, also known as first surface mirrors.
+The reflective coating is therefore located on the front of a flat glass substrate.
+Unlike with rear-coated mirrors, the image, or light beam to be reflected, does not pass through the glass twice to be reflected.
+Ghost images caused by secondary reflection from the glass surfaces of a back-coated mirror do not occur when using our high-quality optical front surface mirror series.

 Back to top